"There is something about a closet that makes a skeleton restless."

 “My chill playlist,” Sebastian answered.
 “For nighttime wandering, forest walks, or introspective meditation.”
 I stared at him, but he was looking at the cars on the highway below.
 Noticing my look, he turned to meet my gaze.
 “What?”

 I shook my head.
 “You’re not what I expected.”

 “From a football player who dressed up as a cheerleader?”
 I asked, a little smile on my lips.
 “I’m not sure.
 I’m really not sure.”

-For a moment Sebastian was quiet while a Fleet Foxes song played in the background.
+For a moment Sebastian was quiet while an Andrew McMahon and the Wilderness song played in the background.
 When he spoke, his voice was softer than before.
 “To be honest, you aren’t what I expected either.”